 Renowned light artist Gerry Hofstetter is set to illuminate iconic monuments and buildings in cities across Europe this winter.

-On 26 November, SWISS and Gerry Hofstetter kicked off the project in London with a stunning and unique light projection onto the world famous Royal Observatory in Greenwich.
+On 26 November, SWISS and Gerry Hofstetter kicked off the project in London with a stunning and unique light projection onto the world-famous Royal Observatory in Greenwich.

-Being not only a UNESCO World Cultural Heritage Site but also home of the Prime Meridian, Greenwich makes the perfect starting point for the art campaign.
+Being not only a UNESCO World Cultural Heritage Site but also the home of the Prime Meridian, Greenwich makes the perfect starting point for the art campaign.

 Everyone can become a part of this movement.
-All they need to do is photograph their eyes and upload the photo ontoswiss.com/attentiveness.
+All they need to do is photograph their eyes and upload the photo to ontoswiss.com/attentiveness.
 The eye selfies that are sent in will then become part of the final installation for greater attentiveness in 2015.

-Eyes play an integral part because SWISS flight attendants receive regular training on eye-contact and interpersonal attentiveness, yet in our fast-moving, ever more digital world, interpersonal attentiveness is increasingly lost.
+Eyes play an integral part because SWISS flight attendants receive regular training on eye contact and interpersonal attentiveness, yet in our fast-moving, ever-more digital world, interpersonal attentiveness is increasingly lost.